Belur Math

 Belur Math ([ˈbeluɽ ˈmɔʈʰ]) is the headquarters of the Ramakrishna Math and Ramakrishna Mission, founded by Swami Vivekananda, the chief disciple of Ramakrishna Paramahamsa.
-It is located on the west bank of Hooghly River, Belur, West Bengal, India.
+It is located in Belur, West Bengal, India on the west bank of Hooghly River.
+Belur Math was established in January 1897, by Swami Vivekananda who was the disciple of Sri Ramakrishna.
+Swami Vivekananda returned to India from Colombo with a small group of disciples and started work on the two one at Belur, and the others at Mayavati, Almora, Himalayas called the Advaita Ashrama.
 The temple is the heart of the Ramakrishna movement.
 It is notable for its architecture that fuses Hindu, Islamic, Buddhist, and Christian art and motifs as a symbol of unity of all religions.
 In 2003, Belur Math railway station was also inaugurated which is dedicated to Belur Math Temple.

 History

 In the beginning of 1897, Swami Vivekananda arrived at Baranagar, Calcutta with his small group of Western disciples.
 Two monasteries were founded by him, one at Belur, which became the headquarters of Ramakrishna Mission and the other at Mayavati on the Himalayas, in Champawat District, Uttrakhand, called the Advaita Ashrama.
 These monasteries were meant to receive and train young men who would eventually become sannyasis (religious ascetic) of the Ramakrishna Mission, and to give them a training for their work.
 The same year the philanthropic activity was started and relief of the famine was carried out.

 Swami Vivekananda's days as a parivrajaka (wandering monk) before his visit to Parliament of Religions, took him through many parts of India, and he visited several architectural monuments like the Taj Mahal, Fatehpur Sikri palaces, Diwan–I–Khas, palaces of Rajasthan, ancient temples of Maharashtra, Gujarat, Karnataka, Tamil Nadu and other places.
 During his tour in America and Europe, he came across buildings of architectural importance of Modern, Medieval, Gothic and Renaissance styles.
 It is reported that Vivekananda incorporated these ideas in the design of the Belur Math temple.

 Swami Vijnanananda, a brother-monk of Swami Vivekananda and one of the monastic disciples of Ramakrishna, who was, in his pre-monastic life, a civil engineer, designed the temple according to the ideas of Vivekananda and Swami Shivananda, the then President of Belur Math laid the foundation stone on 13 March 1929.
 The massive construction was handled by Martin Burn & Co.
 The mission proclaims the Belur Math as, "A Symphony in Architecture".
 The Math can be reached by direct EMU train services from Howrah, ferry and by road.